-For the purposes of this Article, for an employee who does not maintain a primary residence in Alberta, that employee's primary Alberta residence shall be deemed to be Edmonton or Calgary, whichever is the nearest.
+For the purposes of this Article, for an Employee who does not maintain a primary residence in Alberta, that Employee's primary Alberta residence shall be deemed to be Edmonton or Calgary, whichever is the nearest.

-- (b) If an Employee chooses to leave before the completion of the shift without the consent of the Employer they will not be entitled to subsistence allowance for that day (and may be subject to other disciplinary or corrective measures).
-If an Employee chooses to leave before the completion of the shift with the consent of the Employer they will be paid a full day's subsistence if at least half the shift is worked and half a day's subsistence if less than half a shift is worked. - (c) Effect of unauthorized absence on Room and Board Entitlement.

-- 1. When an employee fails to report when work is available on the working day immediately preceding or following bad weather or recognized holidays other than for unavoidable causes, the employee shall forfeit room and board for such absenteeism and for the bad weather days or recognized holidays.
-When Saturday is not a working day and an employee fails to report to work on Friday when work is available, the employee shall forfeit room and board for Friday, Saturday and Sunday.
-When Sunday is not a working day and an employee fails to report to work on Monday when work is available, the employee shall forfeit room and board for Sunday and for Monday.
-An employee shall also forfeit room and board for absenteeism on any working day for other than unavoidable causes. - 2.
-Unavoidable cause shall be deemed any illness or injury other than caused by consumption of liquor and/or illicit drugs.
-The Employer may request proof of illness or injury by way of a letter from a medical doctor. - 3.
-Where the Employer's costs are fixed (as for Camp accommodation or long term room leases) the employee shall not be back-charged for such fixed costs, but, where subsistence allowance is paid then the employee shall not be paid for days missed as detailed above. - Where the transportation prescribed in Article 11.06 is not provided by the Employer to an employee employed pursuant to this Collective Agreement, the Employer shall pay to the employee a daily vehicle allowance, being the product of twice the distance in kilometers from the edge of the relevant free zone to the subject project times forty-nine cents (\$0.49) per kilometer.
+- (b) If an Employee chooses to leave before the completion of the shift without the consent of the Employer they will not be entitled to subsistence allowance for that day [and may be subject to other disciplinary or corrective measures].
+If an Employee chooses to leave before the completion of the shift with the consent of the Employer they will be paid a full day's subsistence if at least 1⁄2 the shift is worked and 1⁄2 a day's subsistence if less than 1⁄2 a shift is worked. - (c) Effect of unauthorized absence on Room and Board Entitlement. - (i) When an Employee fails to report when work is available on the working day immediately preceding or following bad weather or recognized holidays other than for unavoidable causes, the Employee shall forfeit room and board for such absenteeism and for the bad weather days or recognized holidays.
+When Saturday is not a working day and an Employee fails to report to work on Friday when work is available, the Employee shall forfeit room and board for Friday, Saturday and Sunday.
+When Sunday is not a working day and an Employee fails to report to work on Monday when work is available, the Employee shall forfeit room and board for Sunday and for Monday.
+An Employee shall also forfeit room and board for absenteeism on any working day for other than unavoidable causes. - (ii) Unavoidable cause shall be deemed any illness or injury other than caused by consumption of liquor and/or illicit drugs.
+The Employer may request proof of illness or injury by way of a letter from a medical doctor. - (iii) Where the Employer's costs are fixed [as for Camp accommodation or long term room leases] the Employee shall not be back-charged for such fixed costs, but, where subsistence allowance is paid then the Employee shall not be paid for days missed as detailed above. - Where the transportation prescribed in Clause 11.06 is not provided by the Employer to an Employee employed pursuant to this Collective Agreement, the Employer shall pay to the Employee a daily vehicle allowance, being the product of twice the distance in kilometers from the edge of the relevant free zone to the subject project times \$0.52 per kilometer.